CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 LANGUAGE 'plpgsql';
 ```

-2. With alias for the input arguments.
+2. Using aliases for the input arguments.

-If the arguments have "ugly" names or if it consfuse to use $1,$2, etc..
 We can assign alias to the input arguments.

 ```sql
 CREATE FUNCTION function_name(type,type)